anirudhology/anirudhology/README.md

 I'm a **Staff Software Engineer** working at [Visa Inc.](https://www.visa.co.in/).
 My day to day work revolves around building distributed systems for various interesting problems and deploying them to production, at scale.
 I love sharing my knowledge on the web.

+> For my other projects, see my other GitHub account - [ani03sha](https://github.com/ani03sha)

 ## Skill Set :muscle:

 These are some of the major technologies that I use or have worked on in the past: